Create a Model

 Every model should have a title, so this Dragon1 fantasy model is called 'Ordinary Life'.
 The model shows things many of us encounter daily.
 The model also shows relationships between entities that tell us something.
 For instance, constraints or impact of change.

-Know this is one of the very strong points of a model.
+Know this is one of the solid points of a model.
 You can create a common insight and overview in seconds with a group of people looking at the model.
 With the model, you can communicate direct and indirect relationships between entities.
 Depending on the concerns, interests, and knowledge of a person looking at the model, that person will interpret it differently and make different choices and take different decisions based on the model.

 Generating a Model

 The fastest and easiest way of creating a model is by generation.
-Below you see a model specification in the Dragon1 Modeling Language
+Below, you see a model specification in the Dragon1 Modeling Language

 [{"class":"model", "id":"1", "name":"enterprise model","enterprise"},